ideas-productivity/ideas-productivity.github.io/overview/background.md

 as possible.

 The IDEAS project is collaborating with the community on scientific software ecosystems that emphasize the use and development of high-quality tools, the adaptation and adoption of modern software engineering methodologies, and the development and use of high-quality software components in the composition of next-generation applications.

+IDEAS goals are to qualitatively change the culture of advanced CSE and to provide a foundation (through software productivity methodologies and an extreme-scale software ecosystem) that enables transformative and reliable next-generation predictive science and decision support.